GTS: Inference-Time Scaling of Latent Reasoning with a Learnable Gaussian Thought Sampler: Experiments

-\paragraph{Overall scaling behavior} \Cref{fig:latent_pan} shows pass@N curves on \textsc{COCONUT} and \textsc{CODI}.
-As $N$ increases, all stochastic methods improve over deterministic inference, confirming that sampling latent thoughts enables effective inference-time scaling.
-However, gains are not strictly monotonic at very small budgets.
-Both GTS and standard Gaussian noise may slightly reduce performance at $N=2$, indicating that introducing perturbations can initially disrupt trajectory quality before additional samples compensate for this effect.
+\Cref{fig:latent_pan} shows pass@N curves on \textsc{COCONUT} and \textsc{CODI}.
+As the sampling budget $N$ increases, all stochastic methods improve over deterministic inference, confirming that sampling latent thoughts can enable ITS.
+However, these gains are not strictly monotonic at very small budgets.
+In particular, GTS and the standard Gaussian noise baseline (StandardG) can slightly reduce performance at $N=2$, suggesting that a small amount of stochasticity may initially disrupt trajectory quality before the benefit of multi-sample selection becomes apparent.

-\paragraph{Comparison with baselines} Dropout with a mild rate ($p=0.1$) provides stable improvements on both models and scales smoothly with $N$.
-In contrast, stronger dropout ($p=0.5$) substantially degrades performance, most prominently on \textsc{COCONUT}, where small-budget performance drops sharply and remains well below other methods, and to a lesser extent on \textsc{CODI}, where gains are consistently weaker than GTS.
-Standard Gaussian noise exhibits similarly unstable behavior at small $N$.
+\paragraph{Comparison with baselines} Heuristic perturbation methods show substantially different behaviors across settings.
+Dropout with a mild rate ($p=0.1$) provides stable gains on both models and remains a relatively strong baseline, especially at small-to-moderate budgets.
+In contrast, stronger dropout ($p=0.5$) consistently performs worse, most clearly on \textsc{COCONUT}, where it causes a sharp small-budget degradation and remains well below the other methods throughout.
+StandardG is also less stable, with weaker small-budget behavior and less consistent scaling than mild dropout.
+Taken together, these results suggest that fixed heuristic perturbations can help, but their effectiveness is highly sensitive to perturbation strength and model dynamics.

-\paragraph{Effectiveness of GTS} GTS achieves the strongest scaling at moderate-to-large budgets on both models.
-While it may incur a mild drop at small $N$, this degradation is smaller than that of dropout (p=0.5) and standard Gaussian noise baselines.
-Besides, we observe larger relative improvements on \textsc{COCONUT} than on \textsc{CODI}.
-One possible factor is the difference in model scale and latent geometry, which may influence how strongly perturbations propagate through the backbone.
-Further discussion can be found in Appendix~\ref{app:further_main_results}.
-Overall, these results demonstrate that learning a context-conditioned exploration distribution enables more effective ITS than heuristic perturbations.
+\paragraph{Effectiveness of GTS} GTS achieves the strongest scaling behavior at moderate-to-large budgets on both backbones, and is the best-performing method overall.
+Compared with heuristic baselines, its advantage becomes clearer as $N$ grows, indicating that the learned sampler produces more useful trajectory diversity under finite inference budgets.
+The relative gain is larger on \textsc{COCONUT} than on \textsc{CODI}, suggesting that the benefit of learned perturbation control may depend on the latent reasoning dynamics of the backbone; we provide further analysis in Appendix~\ref{app:further_main_results}.
+In addition, from Appendix~\ref{app:ood_evaluation}, out-of-distribution results on three benchmarks show the same overall pattern, with GTS remaining more consistent than heuristic perturbations.
+Overall, these results show that learning a context-conditioned perturbation policy yields more effective latent ITS than globally fixed stochastic perturbations.